 As creatures of habit who crave their creature comforts, most dogs don’t always make the best road trip companions.
 But by mapping out your dog’s trip along with your own, you can curtail his bad “backseat driver” behaviors, and turn a potentially negative experience into a paws-itive one.
 Consider the following suggestions to smooth the way for everyone – humans and canines alike, to enjoy carefree dog road trips for years to come.

-Remain calm.
 Since dogs are adept at sensing their owners’ stress, don’t raise your voices or display any overt signs of your own pre-trip jitters and concerns.
+Are you heading to a new town?
+Moving with pets is certainly a stressful time not just for humans, but for dogs as well.
+Stay calm, cool and collected.

 Be certain to make reservations ahead of time and ONLY at pet-friendly motels or hotels along your route.